The Ultimate Saint Jean Pied de Port France Pilgrim Guide (2025)

 What to See in Saint Jean Pied de Port

-Once you stop at the Saint Jean Pied de Port Pilgrim Office, find a place to sleep, and are all good on supplies, there are some nice places to visit in St Jean Pied de Port.
+Once you stop at the Saint Jean Pied de Port Pilgrim Office, find a place to sleep, and are all good on supplies, these are some of the best things to do in Saint Jean Pied de Port.

 The Gate of St. James